 Current research projects

-More information on our current research projects can be found in our Craniofacial Research programme profile (PDF extract from our 2017-2018 SJWRI Research Report, 723 Kb) along with key personnel, project funding and recent publications.
+More information on our current research projects can be found in our Craniofacial Research programme profile (linked at right) along with key personnel, project funding and recent publications.